Shyan1943/p4/README.md

     * `git add .`
     * commit everything `git commit -m "<Commit Message>"`
     * push to heroku using `git push heroku master`
+* Done publication!!
+* Test to ensure it matches the development version
+* Ensure that ﬁnal deployed site has no broken internal links